John S. Moot

 In 2009 and 2010, Mr. Moot was selected by his peers as one of the top attorneys in San Diego by The San Diego Daily Transcript in the area real estate/construction litigation.
 He is recognized in the 2010-2017 editions of Super Lawyers in the Business Litigation category.

-Mr. Moot has argued several cases before the federal Ninth Circuit Court of Appeal and the State Appellate Court, several of which have resulted in published opinions.
+Mr. Moot has argued cases in California Supreme Court, the federal Ninth Circuit Court of Appeal and the State Appellate Court, several of which have resulted in published opinions.
 In Sweetwater Union High School District v.
-Gilbane (2016) 245 Cal.App.
-4th 19 he successfully represented the school district in a large construction, anti-corruption case which is now pending oral argument in the California Supreme Court (No. S233526).
+Gilbane (2019) 6 Cal.5th 931 he successfully represented the school district in a large construction, anti-corruption case resulting in a unanimous opinion from the California Supreme Court in favor of the client.
 In Clark v.
-McCann (2015) 243 Cal.App.4th 910, Mr. Moot represented a party in an election contest over a city council race decided by two votes.
+McCann (2015) 243 Cal.App.4th 910 Mr. Moot represented a party in an election contest over a city council race decided by two votes.
 In Casey v.
 Overhead Door (1990) 74 Cal.App.3rd 1681, Mr. Moot obtained a precedent setting opinion in a construction defect case ultimately resolved by the California Supreme Court in Ass. v.
 Superior Court (citing Casey as “significant because of its similarity to the case before us.”)

 Mr. Moot has a history of public service.
 He served six years on the Chula Vista City Council, two of those years as Deputy Mayor.
 He is a former member of the Chula Vista Planning Commission.